-Condensed Consolidated Statement Of Financial Position As At 31 March 2017
+Condensed Consolidated Statement Of Financial Position As At 31 December 2017

 Review of Performance

-Analysis of our revenue by activities is as follows:-
+- Analysis of our revenue by activities is as follows:-

-Analysis of our revenue by geographical locations is as follows:-
+- Analysis of our revenue by geographical locations is as follows:-

 The above unbilled order book will be billed progressively on average over the next two (2) to five (5) years.

-[c] Venturing into the provision of support services to the water and power generation sectors which are expected to continue receiving strong government support given their strategic importance to the country.
+[b] Proposed venture into a fourth (4th) core service i.e. facility management to develop a steady long term income business model; [c] Geographical expansion into ASEAN and India regions; and [d] Venturing into the provision of support services to the power generation sectors which are expected to continue receiving strong government support given their strategic importance to the country.

-Barring any unforeseen circumstances, the Board of Directors of the Company is of the opinion that the prospects for the remaining period to the end of the financial year ending 31 December 2017 will remain favourable.
+Barring any unforeseen circumstances, the Board of Directors of the Company is of the opinion that the prospects for the remaining period to the end of the financial year ending 31 December 2018 will remain favourable.